Table of Contents

 The quiet risk in AI-generated code

 Consider a microservices application where an AI tool produces a new API endpoint for user authentication.
 The code compiles, unit tests pass on isolated functions, and it deploys without issue.
-But in production, it mishandles token refresh logic during high-load scenarios, causing cascading failures across dependent services like payment processing.
+In production, it mishandles token refresh logic during high-load scenarios, causing cascading failures across dependent services like payment processing.

 This is the "looks correct" problem.
 AI models generate code based on patterns from training data, not from a full understanding of the system where the code will run.
 Defects do not disappear.
 They move to places that are harder to detect.